nanoporetech/flappie/README.md

 Use on other platforms is not supported, although they may generalise to reads from the GridION platform due to the similarity of the hardware.
 ###  Methylation and other modifications
 Flappie currently only calls 5mC methylation in CpG contexts.
 Calling other modifications and 5mC is not currently supported.
+Methylated calls are currently represented as a 'Z' base in the output
+### Trace file
+The trace information is output as a block x state matrix, where the states are the flip (uppercase) and flop (lowercase) bases in the order ACGTacgt or ACGTZacgtz for methylated calls.
+The probabilities for each state are normalised into the range 0..255 and then represented by an unsigned 8bit integer.
+Due to rounding, the sum of encoded probabilities for each blcok may not equal 255.

 ## Abbreviations